dut-iptv/dut-iptv/plugin.video.betelenet/README.md

 ### About

--Watch Telenet Live TV and content from anywhere in the EU
+-Watch Telenet live TV and content from anywhere in the EU

 ### Features

 -Unofficial 3rd Party Telenet plugin for Kodi

--Watch Live TV for supported channels in your subscription
+-Watch live TV for supported channels in your subscription

 -Replay programs from the last 7 days for supported channels in your subscription

+-Watch video on demand (VOD) content

--Search Content
+-Search content

--Supports watching TV and listening to Radio using the IPTV Simple PVR Addon (through the separate Dut-IPTV Simple IPTV Connector addon)
+-Supports watching TV and listening to radio using the IPTV Simple PVR Addon (through the separate Dut-IPTV Simple IPTV Connector addon)

--Supports Catchup using IPTV Simple PVR Addon in Kodi 19 (through the separate Dut-IPTV Simple IPTV Connector addon)
+-Supports catchup using IPTV Simple PVR Addon in Kodi 19 (through the separate Dut-IPTV Simple IPTV Connector addon)

 ### Required